learn2dance/Learn2Dance/README.md

 * User can register an account
 * User can view list of videos with dances
 * User can watch individual videos
-* Instructors can upload videos
+* Users can upload videos

 **Optional Nice-to-have Stories**

 * Profile page/Setting page
 * Category of videos
-* User can upload videos
 * Ranking system
 * Comments on videos
 * Playlist